GUIDE 2024

 Postman is a powerful tool for API documentation.

-As of April 2022, it has over 20 million registered users and comes with a public library of 75,000 open APIs.
+As of April 2022, it has over 20 million registered users and a public library of 75,000 open APIs.

 You can sign up for free and download its PC version to try it out.
-It has great features to share documentation with your internal team.
+It has great features for sharing documentation with your internal team.

 DapperDox

-DapperDox is an open-source tool that has pre-made themes and layouts for creating API docs.
-You can use a number of features such as diagrams and specifications to give a visual appeal to your docs, making it interesting for the end users.
+DapperDox is an open-source tool with pre-made themes and layouts for creating API docs.
+You can use features such as diagrams and specifications to visually appeal to your docs, making them interesting for end users.

 SwaggerHub

-SwaggerHub is another popular API documentation tool that many technical writers find easy to use.
+SwaggerHub is another popular API documentation tool that many technical writers use easily.

-The personal use is free, but if you have a team working on APIs, then the minimum price plan starts at $90/month for 3 designers and 6 consumers.
+Personal use is free, but if you have a team working on APIs, the minimum price plan starts at $90/month for 3 designers and 6 consumers.

 What Are the Benefits of API Documentation?